 In the Ming dynasty (1368-1644), Yang Shen (1488-1559) wrote that the account of the Empress Dowager breaking the rings with a hammer was all wrong.
 “If this were true, she was simply a stupid woman.
 How could she outwit the Qin?
 The rings were an ingenious creation of jade craftsmen.
 There are two rings linked into one piece, but they can be untangled into two.”
 Then Yang Shen went on to say, “Nowadays, we also have an object called nine linked rings.
 It’s made of brass or iron instead of jade.
 It’s a toy for women and children.”

-In the year 1713 of the Qing dynasty (1644-1911), Emperor Kangxi (1654-1722) was given a jade nine linked rings for his 60th birthday by the fourth daughter of his seventh son, Prince Chun.
+In the year 1713 of the Qing dynasty (1644-1911), Emperor Kangxi (1654-1722) was given a jade nine linked rings for his 60th birthday by the third daughter of his seventh son, Prince Chun.
 And Pu Yi (1906-1967), who assumed the throne in 1908 at the age of three to become the last emperor of the Qing dynasty, owned a beautiful silver nine linked rings puzzle with rings of jadeite.

 Nine Linked Rings Puzzles in Literature, Music and Art